tutor-web/tutorweb.buildout/docs/settings.rst

 * ``prob_template_eval``: Probability that a student, given they are getting a question template, they should evaluate someone elses efforts on that question.
 Default 0.8
 * ``cap_template_qns``: Number of questions a student has to write in total.
 Default 5
 * ``cap_template_qn_reviews``: Number of times a question needs to be reviewed.
 Default 10
+* ``cap_template_qn_nonsense``: Number of times a question needs to be reviewed as nonsense before no more reviews are given.
+Default 10

 Grading algorithm: